Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

 - Additionally, implement cross-sell strategies by recommending complementary products, bundling high-demand items with accessories and providing service support packages to increase the revenue per customer.

 ### Accelerate Growth in APAC region:
 - APAC’s high customer spend and operational efficiency makes it a high-potential market.
-Starting with the region’s leading players—Japan, Australia, and India—marketing efforts should be scaled up, supported by expanded laptop inventory and localized promotions, with a focus on MacBook and ThinkPad models.
+Marketing efforts and localized promotions should be scaled up starting with the region’s leading players, Japan and India, supported by expanded laptop inventory/ models.

 - Evaluating industry benchmarks and investing in logistics to position faster, more reliable delivery as a competitive differentiator.
 This is particularly relevant given APAC’s status as a prominent manufacturing hub for premium electronic devices, enabling cost-efficient supply chains and quicker time-to-market.